Aleksandar Vučić: Economy

-Fight against corruption and organized crime
+Corruption and organized crime

 Vučić has pledged to tackle corruption and organized crime in Serbia.
 He also vowed to investigate controversial privatizations and ties between tycoons and former government members.

 On the other hand, data from the Transparency International showed that a significant increase in perceived corruption was seen exactly from 2012, when Vučić came into power.
 According to research conducted by the Centre for Investigative Journalism, the battle against corruption in practice comes down to media announcements and arrests in front of cameras.
 "They are followed by a large number of criminal charges, significantly fewer indictments, and even fewer convictions".

+In May 2023, the New York Times published an article by journalist Robert F. Worth which described alleged ties between Vučić and organized crime in Serbia, particularly its leader Veljko Belivuk.
+It detailed crimes committed by the Belivuk criminal gang and court transcripts in which Belivuk stated he had met Vučić, worked directly under him and provided services such as intimidating political rivals.
+Vučić called the allegations "lies", saying that the article was ordered by the CIA months prior to send him a message and that it was written in Belgrade, accusations which Worth rejected.

 EU and Immigration policy

 During the 2015 – 2016 European migrant crisis, Vučić strongly aligned himself with the policies of the German Chancellor, Angela Merkel, and publicly praised German migration policy.
 Vučić also stated that Serbia will cooperate with the EU in solving the migrant stream going from the Middle East to EU member countries through the Balkan route, and that Serbia will be ready to take some portion of the migrants.
 "Serbia will receive a certain number of migrants.
 This makes us more European than some member states.
 We don't build fences," Vučić wrote on Twitter, while criticizing the migrant policies of some EU member countries.